 I was lucky enough to see Chris Cornell on his solo, acoustic, Songbook Tour.
 He was amazing and perfect.
 He was warm and friendly, turning the theater into his personal living room.
 Of the five times I’ve seen Soundgarden live, they always gave more than 100%.

 I mourn Chris Cornell because, even though I’ve never met him, I feel that I’ve lost a friend.
-His music helped me understand the world around me and my part in it.
+His music helped me understand the world and my part in it.
 His music inspired and challenged me.

 I mourn for his wife and kids who will never see him again.
 I mourn for all his fans.